wanjeraO/Using-two-sample-t-tests-in-Tableau-Dashboards/README.md

 5. **Sample Size**: Larger sample sizes tend to produce smaller p-values.
 Consider the sample size when interpreting significance.

+## Important Notes
+- The workbook uses simulated data and does not represent real-life scenarios.
+It is intended for demonstration and educational purposes only.
+- Only two groups can be selected at a time for comparison.
+Selecting more than two groups will result in an error.
+- The dashboard may take some time to perform calculations, especially for large datasets.

 ## Contact
 For any questions, contact wanjera@msn.com